veebch/clock/README.md

 # Clock

 Reinvigorating a handsome old clock and making it super-accurate, without any internet.
 Uses a Raspberry Pi Pico, a radio antenna and a couple of components to emulate a signal from a Mother clock.
+You can define the pulse interval as a parameter, so it works with a broad range of clocks.

 The [DCF77 signal](https://en.wikipedia.org/wiki/DCF77) is a radio signal that carries information from some Atomic Clocks.
 The signal covers most of Europe and is accurate to within a second over about 300,000 years (the DCF77 signal has been broadcasting the time since 1973 and in 2021 it was agreed to be continued for at least 10 more years).